paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Folding data

 We know how to selectively filter the rows of an inverted table, order by columns and impose group by decomposition.
-This allows for ending up with a data snapshot having three columns in which two are ordered and the third one's values of interest to us.
-We are not particularly into column values, but want fold them in such a way that it expose the two columns relation.
+This allows for ending up with a data snapshot having three columns in which two are ordered and the third one's values are of interest to us.
+We are often not particularly interested in three column shape and want to fold third column values in such a way that the result exposes the two columns relation in matrix form.
-Upon assembling them as a matrix which means data folding we need to take care of missing values.
+Upon assembling the values in a matrix form we need to take care of missing values.
 We may wish to construct 2D array from those values to proceed with matrix based computations in the next step.
-Let's work an example to see the case.
+Let's work with an example to see the case.
 ```j
    NB.
 Let's take all quotes for JP and remove the redundant country column